 In this submission, Vegan Australia attempts to show two things.
-First, that any agricultural system that uses animals (including live animal export) will cause suffering to those animals.
+First, that any agricultural system that uses animals (including poultry) will cause suffering to those animals.
 And second, that humans do not need to consume any animal products, as has been shown by extensive research in nutritional science.

-We also propose significant changes to the agricultural system (including live export) in Australia.
-We believe that these proposals are in the best interests of the individual animals and support the primary goal of the Proposed Conditions, which is to minimise the risk to sheep welfare.
+We also propose significant changes to the agricultural system (including poultry) in Australia.
+We believe that these proposals are in the best interests of the individual animals and support the primary goal of the standards, which is to minimise the risk to poultry welfare.

-We note that the 2017 Victorian Animal Welfare Action Plan acknowledges that animals are sentient.
-There is a growing body of evidence that all animals, including mammals, birds and fish are sentient.
-This means they experience the world and have the ability to perceive and to feel pleasure, pain and a variety of emotions, both positive and negative.
+We note that the 2017 Victorian Animal Welfare Action Plan, acknowledges that animals are sentient.
+There is a growing body of evidence that all animals, including mammals, birds and fish are sentient, that is they experience the world and have the ability to perceive and to feel pleasure, pain and a variety of emotions, both positive and negative.

-We also note that the 2016 Regulation of Australian Agriculture Report by the Productivity Commission acknowledges that "there are some Australians who do not consider it appropriate to use animals for commercial purposes."
+We also note that the 2016 Regulation of Australian Agriculture Draft Report, by the Productivity Commission, acknowledges that "there are some Australians who do not consider it appropriate to use animals for commercial purposes."